Skip to main content Skip to secondary navigation

 Application Process

-Applications for Summer Quarter 2023-24 were due in mid-February 2023.
-Selected faculty will be notified in Spring Quarter 2022-23.
 Please visit the Apply to be a Faculty Leader webpage for complete details about the application process and a link to the application form.

 Nature of Global Seminars

-BOSP's Global Seminars aim to provide students with an intensive 3-week in-depth academic experience with a particular Stanford faculty member.
+BOSP's Global Seminars aim to provide students with an intensive 2-4 week in-depth academic experience with a Stanford faculty member.
 Course content should be academically rigorous and unique yet, at the same time, general enough to be accessible to a wide range of undergraduates.
 The capacity of each program is typically 15 students.
 Special consideration will be given to proposals that engage countries not served by BOSP's quarter-length programs.

 Why Should I Apply?